The Mediation Process

 Is mediation legally binding?

 The participants can agree to enter into a legally binding agreement at the conclusion of the mediation.
-If court proceedings have already commenced, a settlement agreement or consent order can be drafted by the participants or their legal representatives to inform the court of the agreement that has been reached.
+If court proceedings have already commenced, a settlement agreement or consent order can be drafted by the parties or their legal representatives to inform the court of the agreement that has been reached.